intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 Before running `memcached-sensitivity-profile` ensure that

 * Cassandra is up and running on the cassandra host
-* Snapd is running on swan host
+* Snapteld is running on swan host
 * Mutilate binary is copied to proper location on mutilate hosts
 * From swan host privileged user can ssh to mutilate hosts using keys authorization.